yamify-org/Yamify-contents/YamifyAIEducationStrategy.md

 # Education Strategy & User Training Curriculum

-*African Sovereign AI/Cloud Platform Learning Path

-We host AI apps, health, fintech data in our local datacenters in Africa
+*African Sovereign AI/Cloud Platform Learning Path.
+We host AI apps, health, fintech data in our local datacenters in Africa.
 We are a google backed startup and partnered with top datacenters in Africa*

 ## 🎯 Education Strategy Overview